-In other words, if you’re overpaying $100 a month State Farm’s auto insurance coverage simply to get cheap renters insurance, you may want to go back to the drawing board.
+In other words, if you’re overpaying $100 per month for State Farm’s auto insurance coverage simply to get cheap renters insurance, you may want to go back to the drawing board.

 We should point out that you might also qualify for a multiple line discount if you bundle other types of insurance with State Farm, such as life insurance or a business policy.
 So if a different pair of policies make sense financially, there you go.

 Do the math and shop around to find the best of both worlds.
 You may have to pay $10 or $20 a month for quality renters insurance, but if your car insurance is $50 or $100 less a month with a different insurance company, you still win.

 Just be sure to do your homework!
 And consider using an independent insurance agent, one who can shop all lines of insurance, including auto, home, renters, and so forth with multiple carriers all at once to find you the most comprehensive coverage at the most affordable price.

 Tip: Depending on who you rent from, renters insurance may be required as part of your lease agreement (Is renters insurance required?).
 If that’s the case, a bare-bones policy might make sense just to meet their demands.